Iterable/iterable-web-sdk/README.md

 ## `CloseButton`

-Specifies how the SDK should display a close button a fetched in-app message.
+Specifies how the SDK should display a close button on the associated in-app message.
 Passed as part of [`InAppMessagesRequestParams`](#inappmessagesrequestparams).

 ```ts